Statement on the Electric Vehicle Zietgeist

 Mobility 400 (Reserved for zoning, parking space allocation and enforcement, and issues related to one of the most troublesome conditions in educational settlements)

-This will be the last session during which time we will cover both land and air transportation codes, standards, guidelines and the regulations that depend upon all them.
+Today’s session will be the last when we cover both land and air transportation codes, standards, guidelines and the regulations that depend upon all them.
+We will break out space and aerospace mobility into a separate session — largely because many universities are tooling up square footage and facilities in anticipation of research grants.

 Public consultation originates from the following organizations: